Duchess (film): Critical reception

-On Rotten Tomatoes it has a 13% approval rating based on reviews from 23 critics.
+On the review aggregation website Rotten Tomatoes, 13% of 23 critics' reviews are positive.
+The website's consensus reads: "Duchess is chauvinism dressed up in women's clothes, but much less exciting".
 On Metacritic it has a score of 22 out of 100, based on reviews from 5 critics, indicating "generally unfavorable" reviews.
 Metacritic later listed it as the third worst reviewed movie of 2024.

-In a two-star review for The Guardian, critic Leslie Felperin stated that Kirk looks good in Lycra but the movie is "tired" and does not engage the audience.
-Tim Robey writing for The Telegraph rated it 1 out of 5 and wrote: "The sub-sub-Scarface bursts of bullet-ridden action just about keep this thing from grinding to a halt, but it’s leering, cruddy and retrograde to the bitter end."
+In a two-star review for The Guardian, critic Leslie Felperin stated that Kirk looks good in Lycra but the film is "tired" and does not engage the audience.
+Tim Robey, writing for The Telegraph, rated it one out of five and wrote: "The sub-sub-Scarface bursts of bullet-ridden action just about keep this thing from grinding to a halt, but it’s leering, cruddy and retrograde to the bitter end".

-Brian Tallerico for RogerEbert.com slated the movie, stating not only is it "overlong" but it feels "twice as long" again.
+Brian Tallerico for RogerEbert.com slated the film, stating not only that it is "overlong", but that it also feels "twice as long" again.

-Although featuring a female protagonist in the lead role, a review in Screen Rant stated the film "fails to subvert sexist tropes", with its gender politics being less progressive than movies from 30-40 years previously.
+Although featuring a female protagonist in the lead role, a review in Screen Rant stated the film "fails to subvert sexist tropes", with its gender politics being less progressive than films from 30-40 years earlier.